1989 Chicago mayoral special election: Campaign

 Less than two weeks before the day of the primary election, a movement emerged to draft 1987 Illinois Solidarity Party nominee Edward Vrdolyak as a write-in candidate for the Republican primary.
 Vrdolyak obliged, launching a last-minute a write-in campaign for the nomination only a week before the late February primary.

-He narrowly defeated Herbert Sohn.
-Sohn had held the backing of the Republican Party establishment.
+He defeated the GOP-backed Sohn by more than a thousand votes, which put him out of reach of the 5% spread for a recount to be triggered.
+Nearly 5000 of Vdrolyak's votes, representing close to half of his total, came from the 10th Ward he represented.

 An additional candidate seeking the nomination, John Holowinski, had withdrawn from the race in late January.

-Former parks superintendent Edmund Kelly was another individual who was initially a candidate but withdrew before the primary.
+Results

 Harold Washington Party nomination

 Timothy C. Evans, who had been unable to run for the Democratic nomination due to issues regarding his petition, received the Harold Washington Party's nomination.

-Independent candidates
+Other candidates

 Independent candidate Peter Davis Kauss saw his name excluded from the ballot due to issues with his petition.

 General election

 Results

-Daley won the election by a double-digit margin.
+Daley won the election by a fourteen-point margin.

 Daley became the fifth (and, currently, the most recent) mayor to come from the city's Bridgeport neighborhood (after Edward J. Kelly, Martin H. Kennelly, Richard J. Daley, and Michael Bilandic).

 Daley carried a majority of the vote in 31 of the city's 50 wards, with Evans carrying a majority of the vote in the remaining 19 wards.

 Vroldyak only saw double-digit percentage of the votes in the 10th ward, which he had previously represented as an alderman.
 Elsewhere he saw only single-digit percentage of the vote.